 - Nicotine disrupts the neurotransmitters in your auditory nerve.

-- Smoking damages cells, turns them into free radicals that can damage your DNA and cause various diseases.
+- Smoking damages cells and turns them into free radicals that can damage your DNA and cause various diseases.

 The fact of the matter is, tobacco smoke contains thousands of chemicals.